 Many bloggers neglect the importance of titles as they gloss over them without much thought.
 There’s more to blogging than just writing.
 Aim for catchy titles that guarantee satisfaction.
 Let’s take this post as an example.
 It’s entitled, How to Double Your Blog Traffic in One Month.
 Such a headline served as a persuasion method to enable the reader.
 ‘If you read this blog, you’ll double your traffic’ is implied.
 Thus, use trigger words such as when, how, what, and why.
 Try headline formulas like this: Trigger word + Adjective + Concept + Guarantee.

 Try headline formulas like this: Trigger word + Adjective + Concept + Guarantee.

 6. Visual Creativity Never Fails

 Besides words, readers take an interest in the visual information.
-Don’t be afraid to put extra effort in creating charts, infographics, photos, and other forms of content that help people understand the post.
+Don’t be afraid to put extra effort into creating charts, infographics, photos, and other forms of content that help people understand the post.
 With visual creativity, blog posts are likely shared by peers compared to traditional articles.
 The following is one example we created from last week that helped our readers better understand our blog post from last week.

 7. Don’t Forget Structure

-Notice how this blog post include multiple headings?
+Notice how this blog post includes multiple headings?
 It is not by accident; rather it’s to express structure.
 Readers like “scannable” posts instead of reading an entry from top to bottom.
 Additionally, it allows people to skip directly to their preferred section.
 From the image below, which blog would you rather read, Blog #1 or Blog #2?